echamudi/bon-jisho/test/manual-testing.md

   - Toolbar MUST be padded correctly to avoid the OS window control button
 - UI (When used through component)
   - Toolbar MUST NOT be padded when the component is not near OS window control button
-- Explore Buttons
-  - The search images button MUST be clickable.
-  - The search sentences in weblio MUST be clickable.
 - Open popup button
   - Open popup button in jmdict details MUST open the current details in popup.
   - Open popup button in jmnedict details MUST open the current details in popup.
   - Open popup button in empty page details MUST be disabled.

-## Sample Entries
+- Behaviour
+  - Back and forward buttons
+    - Back and forward buttons MUST work as the user expected.
+  - Explore Buttons
+    - The search images button MUST be clickable.
+    - The search sentences in weblio MUST be clickable.
+### Special Features on Some Pages
 - 星鴉
   - The alternative reading and writing links MUST redirect to the corresponding pages.
 - 阿呆陀羅
   - The page must show "type of fast-paced humorous..." as only あほだら reading
 - 憐れむ
   - The page must show "to enjoy the beauty of; to appreciate..." as only 哀れむ writing
+- 家町江良
+  - The user MUST see a button linking to Google Maps.
+- 鳥取 とっとり
+  - The user MUST see a button linking to Google Maps.
+- 鳥取 ととり
+  - The user MUST NOT see a button linking to Google Maps.